Esri/calcite-react/src/ArcgisShare/doc/ArcgisShare.md

-A checkbox tree to select what groups you want to share an item with in ArcGIS.
+A checkbox tree to select which groups you want to share an item with in ArcGIS.